eltariel/eltariel.github.io/_posts/rp/scion2e/demiurge/2018-07-17-9-an-encounter-in-quarantine.md

 "I can see that, in a way," Shi agrees, "direct download would be faster, though.
 To my benefit, I am discovering the pleasure of 'leisurely activity'.
 I'm dedicating far less subroutines to threat acquisition and assessment.
 I would be happy to teach you my machine language, it may also help you understand the portal device."

 "Well, that's an interesting revelation.
 Also a little disappointing, I was trying to find something for us to do that didn't have anything to do with the work here!"
-She smiles at her own silliness, then muses "I suppose since it's going to be useful then we should probably make sure Diane learns too, she's the language whiz and she's been working with the portal..."
+Haley smiles at her own silliness, then muses "I suppose since it's going to be useful then we should probably make sure Diane learns too, she's the language whiz and she's been working with the portal..."

 Haley's train of thought is derailed by Lauren as she steps into the room.
 "Oh, there you are," she says to Haley, "they want you for a debriefing about Daniel and stuff."
 She turns to the cell's occupant, nods, and says "hey, Shi.
 How goes it?
 Keeping busy?"